 Hey friends!
 SUFFERING FROM SCIATICA?
 YOU’RE NOT ALONE.
 In our planet, “Low back pain and sciatica are the second biggest cause for the leave from work—just behind the common cold,” says Fishman.
 Sciatica has an astonishingly negative impact on our daily life.
-Good news is that there exist yoga poses to cure sciatica pain!
-Also there’s a complete video tutorial for the same, so keep reading.
+The good news is that there exist yoga poses to cure sciatica pain!
+Also, there’s a complete video tutorial for the same, so keep reading.

 How Severe the Sciatica Pain Could Be

 It was five years back when I came in contact with the dreaded Sciatica.
 No, it didn’t attack me!
 There was someone who was almost howling from the pain.
 The place was the physiotherapy center of my workplace.
 It is a hub of technology, offering an array of degree and diploma courses in Engineering.
 A place where I spend a major part of my life.